agileware/au.com.agileware.civiquickbooks/README.md

 1. Ensure the CiviContribute component is enabled
 2. Download the [latest version of this extension](https://github.com/agileware/au.com.agileware.civiquickbooks/releases)
-3. Unzip in the CiviCRM extension directory, as defined in 'System Settings / Directories'.
+3. Unzip in the CiviCRM extension directory, as defined in `System Settings / Directories`.
 4. Download the CiviCRM extension, **[Account Sync](https://github.com/eileenmcnaughton/nz.co.fuzion.accountsync/archive/master.tar.gz)**.
-5. In CiviCRM, go to 'System Settings / Extensions' and enable both extensions, **Account Sync** and **QuickBooks Online Integration**.
+5. In CiviCRM, go to `System Settings / Extensions` and enable both extensions, **Account Sync** and **QuickBooks Online Integration**.
-6. 'QuickBooks' will now be available in the 'Administer' menu.
+6. `QuickBooks` will now be available in the `Administer` menu.
-7. Click on the 'QuickBooks' menu to display the CiviQuickBooks Online Settings page.
+7. Click on the `QuickBooks` menu to display the `QuickBooks Online Settings` page.
 8. Update the CiviQuickBooks Online configuration as detailed below.

 ## Configuration